francoriba/robotic_arm_lpc1769/README.md

-#   3D Printed Robotic Arm Using LPC1769 Microcontroller with Nema 17 stepper motor and MG996R servomotors + Phyton script for UART data plotting
+#   3D Printed Robotic Arm Using LPC1769 Microcontroller with Nema 17 stepper motor and MG996R servomotors + Python script for UART data plotting
 This work corresponds to the final project for the Digital Electronics 3 subject in FCEFyN - UNC, Argentina 2022

 - IDE: [MCUXpresso IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE).